nikydix/nikydixcom-7810d/donate.md

 We can focus on this work because of a few "angels" that support our work financially.
 It means people who want to be part of what we are doing, but don't have the time, can financially support the work we don't have the money to do withouth!
 Just another great example of people coming together to do more collectively than we can individually :)

-If you would like to join us
+If you would like to join us and become an angel too, please click here to find out more.

 <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="nikydix" data-color="#FFDD00" data-emoji=""  data-font="Bree" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>